 He left and I rotated the balls and tried to stay awake.
 I could see most of Main Street through the big window.
-The carwash and Burger King closed and the little ones drove off.
-A red light blinked in the wash bay.
-I dozed off.
+The carwash and Burger King closed and the little ones drove home.
+A red light blinked in the wash bay and I dozed off.

 When I woke I was lying in a wide meadow.
 I could hear shouting in the distance.
-A massive castle stood on a hill and some kind of contest or sporting event was taking place nearby.
+There was a castle on a hill and some kind of contest nearby.

 Are you nervous? asked a beautiful woman standing over me.

-Yes, of course, I answered.
+Yes, of course, I answered, getting to my feet.

-The air was sweet and warm.
+The air was warm and smelled like lavender.
 Tall grass blew around our ankles.
-The woman was wearing a wimple and had pale blue eyes and fair skin.
-She.
-She looked toward a large tent where a crowd had gathered to watch the contest.
+The woman had pale blue eyes and fair skin and wore a white wimple.
+She looked toward a tent where a crowd had gathered to watch the contest.

 What are they doing?
 I asked.

 It's the tournament.

-Should we watch?
+Shall we watch?

 We have a lot to do.

 Like what?

 You're holding court today.